 Find permanent solutions and treatments for Sleep Apnea in Washington

-We are one of the only offices in Washington that focuses on sleep disorders such as sleep apnea.
-In fact, Dr. Giesy is the only dentist in the Pacific Northwest with 3 Board Certified Diplomat certifications in Dental Sleep Medicine.
+We are one of the few offices in Washington that focuses on sleep disorders such as sleep apnea.
+In fact, Dr. Giesy was one of the first dentists in the Pacific Northwest with 3 Board Certified Diplomat certifications, with one being Dental Sleep Medicine.